Photo

 ThailandI have visited Mahidol University’s Faculty of Tropical Medicine in Bangkok (where my wife used to work) many times, and also LRDC at the Asian Institute of Technology and various agricultural research establishments.

 UnicodeWhile looking for a Thai word processor and trying to find a reliable way of displaying Greek and mathematical characters in the Compendium of Pesticide Common Names, I found all sorts of information about Unicode characters, fonts, browsers and other programs.
-My records of this information have since developed into Alan Wood’s Unicode Resources.
+My records of this information developed into Alan Wood’s Unicode Resources, which is no longer being updated.

 Alan Wood’s Web site